mwri/openapi-spec-agent/README.md

 # openapi-spec-agent [![Build Status](https://travis-ci.org/mwri/openapi-spec-agent.svg?branch=master)](https://travis-ci.org/mwri/openapi-spec-agent) [![Coverage Status](https://coveralls.io/repos/github/mwri/openapi-spec-agent/badge.svg?branch=master)](https://coveralls.io/github/mwri/openapi-spec-agent?branch=master)

-Parses an OpenAPI 3.0 specification into an object hierarchy, resolving references transparently to present a uniform interface.
-Also helps prepare actual HTTP requests for given operations (see the [oasa_operation](#oasa_operation) request method) and subsume response data into objects, or arrays of objects, according to the relevant schema.
+Parses an OpenAPI 3.0 specification, either for analysing the specification, its operations, schemas, etc, or for helping to prepare actual HTTP requests for given operations (see the [oasa_operation](#oasa_operation) request method) and subsuming response data into objects, or arrays of objects, according to the relevant schema.
+References are resolved transparently to present a uniform interface.

 ## Contents